KyleGoslan/Digital-Media-Design/12-Regions/README.md

 ### Setting up Regions.

 Setting up a region is taken care of by creating a `CLCircularRegion` object.
-This take in a centre coordinate, a radius (in meters) and an identifier.
+This takes in a centre coordinate, a radius (in meters) and an identifier (a name).

 ```swift
 let myCoordinate = CLLocationCoordinate2D(latitude: 0, longitude: 0)